Am I eligible for PR in Australia?

 Working out whether you qualify for PR, and which immigration pathways might suit you, is often confusing.
 Many people have questions about points requirements, visa categories, and how their circumstances fit into Australia's broader migration framework.

 LawConnect provides personalised legal information through our AI legal assistant.
-You can start by asking questions about PR eligibility, visa options, or the application process, and receive guidance tailored to your situation.
+People can ask questions about PR eligibility, visa options, or the application process and receive general information.

 However, only a licensed immigration lawyer can provide legal advice specific to your individual circumstances.
 If your application involves complex factors, if you've previously received a visa refusal, or if you want professional support navigating the process, we can connect you with experienced immigration lawyers who specialise in PR applications and can assess your situation in detail.

-Taking time now to understand your options and gather the right information may help you make more informed decisions about your pathway to permanent residency.
+People often take time to understand their options and information, which may relate to more informed decisions about a pathway to permanent residency.

 Not sure if you qualify?